• infobot@lakesoffire.org

 VEHICLE CAMPING AND TOW POLICY

-This is not a Mutant Vehicle permit.
+This is not a Moving Vehicle permit.
 You may not drive your vehicle once the event begins.

-ANY VEHICLE PARKED INSIDE THE EVENT (i.e. past Greeters) WITHOUT PROPER PERMISSION IS SUBJECT TO BEING TOWED AT THE OWNER’S EXPENSE AND THE OWNER/DRIVER MAY BE EJECTED.
+ANY VEHICLE PARKED INSIDE THE EVENT (i.e. not in the parking lot) WITHOUT PROPER PERMISSION IS SUBJECT TO BEING TOWED AT THE OWNER’S EXPENSE AND THE OWNER/DRIVER MAY BE EJECTED.

 RVs: There is no special area at Lakes of Fire for RVs to camp – an RV is either a part of a theme camp or finds a spot in open camping.
-There are no hookups of any kind available for RVs in open camping.
+There are no hookups of any kind available for RVs.

 AT THE EVENT